RishabhV-hash/LiveWire/README.md

 ***Instruction on usage:***
 ````
-1. Clone or download this repositories
+1. Clone or download this repository
 2. Unzip and open with TextEditor (VS Code)
 3. Create MySQL database and name it to 'LiveWire'
 4. Apply and Upload livewire.sql to 'LiveWire' database